dmd-program/dmd-100/projects/open_design/develop_prototyping.md

 # Develop: Kit prototyping

+You will now start prototyping with your materials to try to approximate the toy from your pitch.

 ## Instructions

 1. Revisit your research, resources, and product pitch.
 Make note of any insights, themes, or opportunities that you want to explore.